cheriflakhoua/getdata/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+-Here are some ideas to get you started: text in red

 - 🔭 I’m currently stading in ...
 Institut superieur d'informatique du kef
 - 🌱 I’m currently learning ...
 Kotlin